 - Take action

 Develop a plan for communicating your needs.
 While the Office of Disability Services can assist you, developing your own communication skills may be very helpful.
 Consider practicing before talking with your instructors.
 You might practice explaining to a counselor or a trusted friend the accommodations you believe you will need.

-For more information regarding Access & Disability Resources at Saint Paul College please contact Caidin Riley, Director of Access & Disability Resources at 651.846.1547 or by emailing Caidin Riley.
+For more information regarding Access & Disability Resources at Saint Paul College please contact Hilary Dahlman, Interim Director of Access & Disability Resources at Hilary Dahlman or 651.846.1547.